haoxins/haoxins.github.io/archived-2022/programming-language.md

     as though executed in some sequentially consistent order.
   - A call to `SetFinalizer(x, f)` is synchronized before the finalization call `f(x)`.
-  - Programs with races are incorrect and can exhibit non-sequentially consistent executions.
+  - Programs with races are incorrect and can exhibit __non-sequentially consistent executions__.
     In particular, note that a read `r` may observe the value written by any write `w` that executes concurrently with `r`.
-    Even if this occurs, it does not imply that reads happening after `r` will observe writes
-    that happened before `w`.
+Even if this occurs, it does not imply that reads happening after `r` will observe writes that happened before `w`.
   - The Go memory model restricts compiler optimizations as much as it does Go programs.
 Some compiler optimizations that would be valid in single-threaded programs